nathan-analytics/customer-churn-analysis-sql-powerbi/README.md

 - Customers in their first year have the highest churn risk
 - Electronic check users show the highest churn levels
 - Long-term contracts significantly reduce churn
 - Churn is driven by customer lifecycle and payment behavior

+These results highlight clear opportunities to reduce churn through contract strategy, onboarding improvements, and payment optimization.

 ---